alibaba/graph-learn/docs/model_programming_en.md

 # Graph Learning Model

 ## Overview
-There are two ways to develop a graph learning model.
-The first is to compute base on the whole graph directly.
-The examples are GCN and GAT that perform computations directly on an adjacency matrix.
-However, this method consumes a large amount of memory on large-scale graphs.
-As a result, it may cause poor performance of training.
-In some cases, training is even not possible.
-The second idea is to divide the whole graph into several subgraphs so that we can use batch training, which is a common technic in deep learning, for training.
-We can use GraphSAGE，FastGCN and GraphSAINT methods to train a subgraph.
+There are two ways to train a graph learning model.
+One is to compute based on the whole graph directly.
+The GCN and GAT are originally proposed using this approach, directly computing on the entire adjacency matrix.
+However, this approach will consume huge amount of memory on large-scale graphs, limiting its applicability.
+The other approach is to sample subgraphs from the whole graph, and use batch training that is commonly used in deep learning.
+The typical examples include GraphSAGE，FastGCN and GraphSAINT methods.

 **GL** is designed for large-scale graph neural